jLantxa/Chess/README.md

 ## Makefile
 If you prefer not to use Qt Creator, you can use the ``Makefile``.
 Just make sure to point to your **qmake** binary using the ``QMAKE`` variable.

+# Integration with chess engines
+All communication with the chess engine occurrs via the ``QProcess`` class. ``QProcess`` provides a duplex communication channel with a child process using standard input/output.
+The UCI (Universal Chess Interface) establishes the commands and syntax to communicate with a chess engine.
+At the moment, this app only uses ``Stockfish``, as the process command is hardcoded.
+In the future it should be trivial to allow the user to specify path to any chess engine program, provided that this engine is compatible with the UCI protocol.